-Novelist Richard Hine shares a story in which, when he was five years old, he gave his mother a box of 1000 pins as a gift for christmas and learned a hard lesson about gift giving–it’s not always the thought that counts.
+Novelist Richard Hine shared a story in which when he was five years old he gave his mother a box of 1000 pins as a gift for christmas and learned a hard lesson about gift giving–it’s not always the thought that counts.

 “As an adult, I’ve never made the mistake of giving my life partner a vacuum cleaner or an electric can opener or a washing machine, and for that, I have to thank my mother.”
 He writes.